Paris Club: Accomplishments

 The Paris Club granted in November 2004 a cancellation of 80% of the stock of debt owed by Iraq, cancelling nearly 30 billion of dollars of claims, while also granting a moratorium payment until 2008.
 In February 2006, the United States announced a relief of Afghanistan's debt of $108 million.

 In 2005, after the tsunami which affected the countries bordering the Indian Ocean, the Paris Club decided to temporarily suspend some repayments of affected countries.
 In January 2010, the Paris Club also cancelled Haiti's debt to help it overcome the consequences of the earthquake of 12 January.

 Russia had, in May 2005, begun to repay its debt to Paris Club countries.
 On 21 August 2006, Russia repaid the remainder of its debt to the Paris Club.
 Gabon and Jordan both bought their debt back in 2007 at market value.

 In January 2013, the Paris Club treated $10 billion of debt owed by Myanmar to the Paris Club, cancelling 50% of arrears and rescheduling the rest over 15 years, including 7 years of grace.

 There are many other contributions of Paris Club which are deemed notable.
-The recent deal with the creditors of the Paris Club and the Argentinian Government on 28 and 29 May 2014 is a landmark deal where an arrangement was made to clear the debt in the arrears which are due to the creditors of the Paris Club in a span of 5 years.
+The deal with the creditors of the Paris Club and the Argentinian Government on 28 and 29 May 2014 is a landmark deal where an arrangement was made to clear the debt in the arrears which are due to the creditors of the Paris Club in a span of 5 years.
 The deal covers some amount of $9.7 billion of debts by 30 April 2014.
 Additionally, there is flexible structure to get the arrears cleared with a minimum of $1,150 million by May 2015, with the payment due to be paid by May 2016.
-The debt accumulated for Argentina is due to the 2001-02 Argentinian default crises, where there is default amount of $132 billion.
+The debt accumulated for Argentina is due to the 2001–02 Argentinian default crises, where there is default amount of $132 billion.

 Criticism of the Paris Club

 Critics argue that the Paris Club is not transparent.
 In 2006, a significant number of non-governmental organizations have requested a change of rules of the Paris Club, especially for transparency.

 The Paris Club created a new website in 2009 which reiterated the terms of all treatment given to 90 debtor countries.

 Since 2008, the Paris Club has published an annual report.
 The report includes detailed data on claims that its members hold on foreign states.
-The total amount of debt to the Paris Club at the end of 2013, excluding late interest, amounted to $373.1 billion.
-This amount included $165.8 billion of ODA debts and $207.3 billion in non-ODA debts.
+The total of claims held by the Paris Club at end 2023, excluding late interest, amounts to USD 334.2 billion of which USD 195.3 billion are ODA claims and USD 138.9 billion are NODA claims.

+All Paris Club agreements main terms are described on the Club's website.

+In 2022, the Paris Club released its conditions to engage with debt treatment to the public.